 Previously, we looked at transverse waves.
-In contrast, some waves (such as sound) are longitudinal.
+In contrast, some waves (such as sound waves in air) are longitudinal.
 In a longitudinal wave the particles vibrate parallel to the direction the wave is travelling in (not at 90 degrees as for waves on a string).

 What is being carried by the wave comes down to the question ‘how close together are the coils of the spring?’.
 At rest, the coils are a certain distance apart, and when the end of the slinky is shaken (along its length) then a compressed region travels along the length.